Aluminum

 Corrosion-Resistant

-Aluminum is very corrosion resistant, making it an excellent material for outdoor applications such as building facades and roofing.
-It is also used in marine environments and in the manufacture of food and beverage containers, where corrosion resistance is essential.
+Aluminum boasts impressive corrosion resistance, which makes it ideal for outdoor uses like building facades and roofing.
+Its durability extends to marine environments and food and beverage containers, where its resistance to corrosion is crucial.

 Durable